• Skip to primary navigation

 • Affordable cost

-Densifiers do have a tendency to repel liquids due to the benefits of a denser surface, but the surface is not sealed.
+Densifiers do tend to resist water penetration due to the benefits of a denser surface, but the surface is not sealed.
 If you were to compare a densifier and penetrating sealer side by side for liquid repellency, the penetrating sealer would be the victor every time.

-If you want the benefits of a densifier and would like some of the added benefits of an actual sealer, then you should consider a densifier with sealer added, as we discuss in this article here.
+If you want the benefits of a densifier and would like the added benefits of an actual sealer, then you should consider a densifier with sealer added.
+We discuss our favorite and how it works in this article here.

-Another note to make is that a densifier becomes less effective at hardening the surface of concrete as the original condition of the concrete worsens.
+Another note to make is that a densifier becomes less effective as the original condition of the concrete worsens.
 In other words, it’s most effective with concrete in generally good shape and less effective with concrete in bad shape.

-Finally, if you have a machine troweled garage floor, some densifiers can actually produce a matte shine on the surface of concrete from buffing.
+Finally, if you have a very smooth troweled or machine-troweled garage floor, a densifiers can actually produce a matte shine on the surface of the concrete from high-speed buffing.
 Years of natural wear from floor traffic can create shine on the surface as well.

 Application of Armor L3000

 Application of most lithium densifiers is actually quite easy.
-All that is required is a pump up garden sprayer with a circular fan tip.
-If you have very smooth concrete, a semi-plush microfiber mop pad with a dipping tray would work even better.
+All that is required is a pump-up garden sprayer with a circular fan tip.
+If you have very smooth concrete, a semi-plush microfiber mop pad with a dipping tray works also.

-The key when applying a densifier is to get the concrete real damp, but not so damp that it begins to puddle.
+The key when applying a densifier is to get the concrete wet, but not so wet it begins to puddle.
 If it does puddle, have a broom handy to help scrub it into the concrete after application.
 You can also push it around to other areas of the garage floor that will absorb more of it.
-If you don’t do this, the densifier can form a stubborn white residue on the concrete as it dries that requires heavy scrubbing to remove.
+If you don’t do this, the densifier can form a stubborn white residue on the concrete as it dries which requires heavy scrubbing to remove.

-Because our surface had open pores from the grinding, we ended up using the full 2 gallons plus a ½ gallon more for only 450ft².
-This was done without any puddling and it included application to the stem walls as well.
+Because our surface had open pores from the grinding, we used the full 2 gallons plus a ½ gallon more for only 450ft².
+This was done without any puddling and included application to the stem walls.

-After application of the second coat it took a few hours for the surface of the concrete to completely dry.
-Once it did, we were able to pull cars into the garage and move things back in until the interlocking tile arrived.
+After the application of the second coat, it took a few hours for the surface of the concrete to completely dry.
+Once it did, we were able to pull cars into the garage and move things back in until the interlocking tiles arrived.

 Because densifiers work by reacting with the concrete, it can require up to a week or more to take full effect.
 To be honest, our expectation levels were not that high due to the soft condition of the concrete to begin with.